Release testing: How to automate with Testsigma?

 - It identifies issues and bugs during the software development phase to boost the team’s efficiency.

-- After writing automation test scripts for release testing, minimal effort is required to frequently monitor and troubleshoot such test cases.
-So, test automation makes sure release testing boasts a high quality and reduces the odds of solving bugs after the product release.
+- After writing automation test scripts for this testing, minimal effort is required to frequently monitor and troubleshoot such test cases.
+So, test automation makes sure this test boasts a high quality and reduces the odds of solving bugs after the product release.
 This suggests that one of the prime benefits of automation testing is a scaled-down business expense.

 - It saves time to ensure that your product stays bug-free even after the changes are implemented.

-A test manager can follow the below steps to choose the most appropriate tool to automate release testing.
+A test manager can follow the below steps to choose the most appropriate tool to automate.

 - Determine the requirement for the tool: